You’ve got to try this nonstandard measurement with blocks activity!

 - Ribbon

-Are you thinking about what I am thinking about this math activity?
-You can do this nonstandard measurement with your preschooler today!
+Are you thinking about what I am thinking about this indoor activity?
+You can do this nonstandard measurement with your preschooler today.
+Whoop!
+Whoop!

-RELATED: Grasping each one of these objects listed above helps improve fine motor strength!
+RELATED: Grasping each of these above objects helps improve fine motor strength!

 As the parent, my job is to guide my four-year-old’s play into placing the blocks on the line to explore nonstandard measurement and length.